 Our seas in crisis

 UK seas, 2019: plastic-strewn beaches, fisheries on the verge of collapse, unsustainable infrastructure development and the ever growing effects of global climate change.
 These are the pressures altering the balance of our seas today, depleting its resources beyond safe limits and jeopardising what we take from it - from the fish stocks to feed our country to energy to the air we breathe.

 What we've lost

-The picture below shows a bluefin tuna landed at Scarborough, Yorkshire in 1949.
+This picture shows a bluefin tuna landed at Scarborough, Yorkshire in 1949.
 The North Sea bluefin tuna fishery collapsed in 1963 and today it is effectively extinct here as a commercial fish stock.
 If we improve how we manage our seas and protect marine habitats, we could see the proper return of bluefin tuna and many other magnificent animals to the UK.